Best Nicotine Gum & Lozenges Compared

 Key Takeaways

-- Use 4 mg if you smoke within 30 minutes of waking; 2 mg if later
+- Choose 4 mg if you smoke within 30 minutes of waking.
+Choose 2 mg otherwise.

 Sources and Further Reading